 In 2001, as part of our 50th anniversary celebrations, we proudly introduced the inaugural Victor Leeson Perpetual Trophy to the Choir of the Year at the Cork Choral Festival.
 This award is presented each year to the outstanding Irish choir at the festival.
 Recent recipients include Voci Nuove from Cork, in 2016, conducted by Lynsey Callaghan and Laetare Vocal Ensemble from Dublin in 2017, conducted by Róis in Blunnie.

 When, after 65 years, the Brewery withdrew its financial support in 2016, the choir was in danger of collapsing.
 However, determined that the choir would continue to perform choral works as has been its great tradition and to remain as an integral part of the musical and cultural heritage of Dublin, we introduced a number of initiatives.
-We are delighted, and indeed relieved, to have secured the sponsorship of two outstanding companies – DPS Engineering and the Spirit Motor Group, as well as new Patrons and Friends of the choir.
+We are delighted, and indeed relieved, to have secured the sponsorship of an outstanding company – DPS Engineering, as well as new Patrons and Friends of the choir.
 And we are delighted to have the Rt.
 Hon.
 Earl of Iveagh, Edward Guinness, as our Honorary Patron.

 The Guinness Choir is a fixture of the modern choral landscape in Ireland and a name that is synonymous with excellence, professionalism and sheer love of music.
 Many distinguished Irish and International soloists have sung with the choir over the years and we are committed to supporting emerging young Irish soloists.